 MAC Earns a Bronze Award for Transforming a Soccer Field into a Top Quality, Hard-Court Tennis Facility in Olathe, Kansas

 The Tennis Industry/American Sports Builders Association’s Distinguished Facility of the Year Bronze Award goes to the College Boulevard Activity Center (CBAC) in Olathe, Kansas on which McConnell and Associates was the specialty contractor.
-The annual awards go to the nation’s most outstanding examples of hard-court construction.
+The annual awards go to the nation’s most outstanding examples of hard-court construction for tennis court surfaces.
 This year’s winners are located across the country from California to New Hampshire and featured in the May 2017 edition of Tennis Industry.

 The CBAC is owned and operated by Olathe Public Schools.
-The district wanted to host the Kansas State High School Tennis Tournament, requiring top quality hard-courts.
-An existing soccer field was demolished to make space for a dozen post-tensioned concrete tennis courts, but the existing bleachers, lighting and press box from the original soccer field were kept.
+The district wanted to host the Kansas State High School Tennis Tournament, requiring top quality tennis court surfaces (hard-court).
+An existing soccer field was demolished to make space for a dozen post-tensioned concrete tennis court surfaces, but the existing bleachers, lighting and press box from the original soccer field were kept.

 Adapting to the Challenges Existing Features Presented